bradford-hamilton/Ruby-On-Quails/guides/source/2_2_release_notes.md

 ### Resources With Specific Actions

-By default, when you use `map.resources` to create a route, Rails generates routes for seven default actions (index, show, create, new, edit, update, and destroy).
-But each of these routes takes up memory in your application, and causes Rails to generate additional routing logic.
-Now you can use the `:only` and `:except` options to fine-tune the routes that Rails will generate for resources.
+By default, when you use `map.resources` to create a route, Quails generates routes for seven default actions (index, show, create, new, edit, update, and destroy).
+But each of these routes takes up memory in your application, and causes Quails to generate additional routing logic.
+Now you can use the `:only` and `:except` options to fine-tune the routes that Quails will generate for resources.
 You can supply a single action, an array of actions, or the special `:all` or `:none` options.
 These options are inherited by nested resources.

 ```ruby
 map.resources :photos, :only => [:index, :show]